mitwelten/mitwelten-ml-backend/inference/README.md

 from input_files
 ```

+Details on the impact of week filter can be found in the corresponding [report](./reports/report_birdnet-week-filter.md).

 ### Issues with file size

 Files larger than 1.5 GB cause the analysis process to run out of memory and crash.